52 Photoshop Cloud Brushes and Tools – GrutBrushes Cloud FX brushes

 How Do I Get The Plugin Panel with the Cloud Icons that I saw in the Video?

-If you use Photoshop CC2014 or 2015 you can use the Digital Artist’s Photoshop Panel plugin, an extension for Photoshop that gives you thumbnail previews of the cloud brushes (and any other GrutBrushes you have including the free sampler set) it is free but you will need to download it separately here.
+If you use Photoshop CC you can use the Digital Artist’s Photoshop Panel plugin, an extension for Photoshop that gives you thumbnail previews of the cloud brushes (and any other GrutBrushes you have including the free sampler set) it is free but you will need to download it separately here.

 Are these free to Art Brush Members?